GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 ---

-Let's break this down a bit by using the image used into illustrate HPC architecture
+Let's break this down a bit by using the schematic use for illustrating HPC architecture

 <br>
 <p align="center"><img src="nesi_images/shared_distributed_hpc_arch.png" alt="drawing" width="500"/></p>